 Because the ACT process permanently captures more carbon dioxide (CO2) than is generated during its manufacture, meaning that C8Agg is the world’s first truly carbon negative aggregate.

 Carbon8 is one of only a few UK companies to hold a UK Environment Agency ‘End of Waste’ agreement, which classifies its finished aggregate as a ‘product’.

-The IBC can also be recovered and used to make a recycled aggregate which is used as a substitute for naturally extracted aggregate in road building and highways maintenance.
-Every year over 80,000 tonnes of IBC recovered from Lakeside is recycled, further reducing the environmental impact of the facility.
+The IBA can also be recovered and used to make a recycled aggregate which is used as a substitute for naturally extracted aggregate in road building and highways maintenance.
+Every year over 80,000 tonnes of IBA recovered from Lakeside is recycled, further reducing the environmental impact of the facility.